-The line of circles is the remnants of beehive coke ovens.
-Coke is used to fire furnaces for heavy industries or steam boiler plants.
+The line of circles is the remnants of round charcoal kilns .
+Charcoal is used to fire furnaces for heavy industries or steam boiler plants.
 This is a direct indicator that some heavy industries were in operation in and around this area.
-Since the primary business in the late 1800 and early 1900s was logging, the coke from these ovens was mostly likely used for furnaces to create steam to run machinery in the mills.
+Since the primary business in the late 1800 and early 1900s was logging, the charcoal from these kilns was mostly likely used for furnaces to create steam to run machinery in the mills or smelting iron.

 Researching historical images and locations is a part of the hobby that I enjoy.
 To look at the details of these images and put together the parts of a forgotten time is great fun to me.
 By the way, did you see the paper boy wagons in the photo?
 Can you find the remnants of the horse track in any of the satellite images?